Are Covid-19 vaccines safe for kids? What parents should know

-What to know after the FDA expanded use of Pfizer’s Covid-19 vaccines to children 12 to 15 years old, and is nearing a decision to widen use to kids as young as 5 years old
+- What to know after the FDA authorized use of Pfizer’s Covid-19 vaccine in children as young as 5 years old

-Pfizer Inc. and BioNTech SE said on Sept.
-20 that their Covid-19 vaccine was found safe to use among children 5 to 11 years old and generated a strong immune response in them, bringing shots for more children a step closer to distribution.
-On Oct.
-7, the companies asked the Food and Drug Administration to authorize the shot’s use in children.

-The FDA has already authorized Pfizer’s vaccine for use in children 12 to 15 years.
-The shot is the first cleared for administration in the younger age group, after the FDA last December approved the vaccine for age 16 and up.
+Experts advising the FDA recommended on Oct.
+26 that the vaccine be permitted for children 5 to 11 years old, concluding that the benefits of the shot outweigh any risks.

+The Pfizer-BioNTech shot has been authorized for people 16 years and older since December, and cleared for those 12 years and older since May.
 Here is what you need to know about Covid-19 vaccines and children:

-The FDA has already authorized Pfizer’s vaccine for use in children 12 to 15 years.
-The shot is the first cleared for administration in the younger age group, after the FDA last December approved the vaccine for age 16 and up.
-Here is what you need to know about Covid-19 vaccines and children:

 When will children get the Pfizer Covid-19 vaccine?

-Some 64% of people in the U.S. age 12 and over are fully vaccinated against Covid-19, according to the Centers for Disease Control and Prevention.
-Some older people and people with compromised immune systems have begun to receive booster shots as well.
+More than 67% of people in the U.S. ages 12 and over are fully vaccinated against Covid-19, according to the Centers for Disease Control and Prevention.
+Some older people and people with compromised immune systems or otherwise at higher risk have begun to receive booster shots as well.

-Vaccination among children age 5 to 12 could start within weeks, if the FDA issues the authorization requested by Pfizer and BioNTech.
-That could mean the companies’ Covid-19 vaccine is cleared for the young children between Halloween and Thanksgiving, a person familiar with the matter told The Wall Street Journal.
-Pfizer said results of a study of younger children, age 6 months to under 5 years, could come by the fourth quarter this year.
+Vaccination among children ages 5 to 11 could start within a week if the CDC signs off and issues guidance on use of the vaccine in children next week.

+The children will be given two shots three weeks apart, the same schedule as adults and adolescents, although each shot will contain one-third of the dosage.

 Do we need to vaccinate children?